ColetteChang/colettechang.github.io/_posts/2025-05-11-things-i-wish-i-knew-before-llm.md

 ### <span style="color:rgb(11, 138, 132);">1.
 Choosing a School: Location and Ranking Matter More Than You Think</span>

-Location isn't just about weather—it affects your networking opportunities, access to firms, externships, and even your social life.
+Location isn't just about weather.
+It affects your networking opportunities, access to firms, externships, and even your social life.
 Being in or near major legal hubs like New York, D.C., or San Francisco gives you more chances to attend events, meet professionals, and explore job options.

-Ranking also plays a role—not just for resume value but for connecting with alumni and even making friends outside the law school bubble.
+Ranking also plays a role.
+Not just for resume value but for connecting with alumni and even making friends outside the law school bubble.
 A well-known university often means a broader international community and more diverse campus life.

 ---